 Seal-ed with a Kiss

-Jo Parker (Sara Rue - Don't Wake Mommy) is a romance novelist who not only has no romance in her life, having sworn off of relationships altogether, but her last book was a disaster and is facing a 3 month deadline for her next book, which is heading the same way.
+Jo Parker (Sara Rue - Don't Wake Mommy) is a romance novelist who not only has no romance in her life, having sworn off of relationships altogether, but her last book was a disaster and is facing a 3 month deadline to complete her next book, which is heading the same way.
 With her next book due to be about a romance involving a Navy Seal she agrees to take part in a military style boot camp run by Colin Shaw (Steve Bacic - Undergrad Nightmare), a former Navy Seal, a man she is already acquainted with having bumped into him on the street outside her publishers office.
-Despite not being one for being barked at or over exerting herself Jo discovers talents she never realised and surprises Colin at the same time.
+Despite not on to be ordered about or over exerting herself Jo discovers talents she never realised and surprises Colin at the same time.

 What this all boils down to is that "All for Love" is your typical Hallmark movie when it comes to the romance and comedy.
 But this is one Hallmark movie which really benefits from the casting with Sara Rue and Steve Bacic bringing the comedy to life.